python-trio/trio/docs/source/reference-core.rst

    .. method:: spawn(async_fn, *args, name=None)

+      Runs ``await async_fn(*args)`` in a new child task inside this nursery.

-      This is *the* method for creating
+      This is *the* method for creating concurrent tasks in trio.

+      It's possible to pass a nursery object into another task, which allows that task to spawn new tasks into the first task's nursery.

+      The child task inherits its parent nursery's cancel scopes.

+      :param async_fn: An async callable.
+      :param args: Positional arguments for ``async_fn``.
+If you want to pass keyword arguments, use
+                   :func:`functools.partial`.
+      :param name: The name for this task.
+Only used for debugging/introspection
+                   (e.g. ``repr(task_obj)``).
+If this isn't a string, :meth:`spawn` will try to make it one.
+A common use case is if you're wrapping a function before spawning a new task, you might pass the original function as the ``name=`` to make debugging easier.
+      :return: the newly spawned task
+      :rtype trio.Task:
+      :raises RuntimeError: If this nursery is no longer open (i.e. its ``async with`` block has
+                            exited).

    .. attribute:: cancel_scope

-      Creating a nursery also implicitly creates a cancellation scope.
-This is necessary so that the nursery can cancel all the child tasks if an error occurs.
+      Creating a nursery also implicitly creates a cancellation scope, which is exposed as the :attr:`cancel_scope` attribute.
+This is used internally to implement the logic where if an error occurs then ``__aexit__`` cancels all children, but you can use it for other things, e.g. if you want to explicitly cancel all children in response to some external event.

    The remaining attributes and methods are mainly used for implementing new types of task supervisor: